RedPitaya/HAMlab-doc/HAMlab/source/quickStart/connect.rst

     5. Select “Method – Manual”, Press “Add” button and insert:

-        - static IP address of your PC (must be different from the IP address of  the HAMlab board),
+        - static IP address of your PC (must be different from the IP address of  the HAMlab),
         - Netmask (input: 255.255.255.0)
         - Getaway (can be left empty)
         - DNS servers  (can be left empty) and click  “Save” button.